swa-healthcare-system/appointment-service/README.md

 # AppointmentService

+## Used technology
+- Ktor framework to build server application (service)
+- Gradle to build the service code
+- Koin for Kotlin dependency injection
+- Postgres relational database to persist service data
+- Docker Compose for easy build and configuration
+- Swagger for API documentation

 ## How to run?

 - Simply execute `docker-compose up -d` and the server application with database will be build and run.